 The United States Patent and Trademark Office operates a headquarters in Alexandria, Virginia and four regional offices.

-The regional offices give inventors, entrepreneurs, and small businesses the benefit of a USPTO presence in every U.S. time zone.
+Moreover, the regional offices give inventors, entrepreneurs, and small businesses the benefit of a USPTO presence in every U.S. time zone.
 So, staff in these offices work closely with intellectual property services, start-ups and job-growth accelerators in their regions.
 They collaborate with local science, technology, and mathematics organizations.

 America Invents Act of 2011 grants office the ability to establish at least three regional offices.
 The first of the new offices, the Elijah J. McCoy office in Detroit had commencement in 2012.
 Also, the commencement of the Rocky Mountain Regional Office in Denver was in 2014.
 After that, the Silicon Valley office opened in San Jose in October 2015 and serves the West Coast region.
 Lastly, the spread out of Texas Regional Office was in Dallas in November 2015 and serves the region across the southwestern U.S.